Indranil102/SneaKER_webSITE/README.md

 Contributions are welcome!
 If you find any issues or would like to contribute enhancements, please submit an issue or a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project was inspired by the love for sneakers and the desire to create a realistic e-commerce experience.
-- Special thanks to [OpenAI](https://www.openai.com) for the AI assistance in creating this README.

----

-Feel free to customize this README further based on additional features, acknowledgments, or specific setup instructions for your project.
-Adjust the file paths, repository URL, and screenshots as necessary to match your project structure and visuals.